- Heavy-duty shock tower brackets w/ black powdercoat

 What makes our kit superior to any other kit is the open side on our shock tower.
-This gives the user more adjustability when installing their shocks.
+This gives the user more adjustability when installing the shocks.
 Our EZ Shock absorber has a lower eyelet that bolts on to our lower A Arm shock stud (like a ring that slides onto a finger).
 As well as the top shock stud that simply bolts to our shock tower.
-Not to mention, we have one of the only shocks that will closely match the Air Lift air bag's stroke.
+Not to mention, we have one of the only shocks that will closely match the 2500# series air bag's nearly 8"of stroke.

-Note: All of our EZ Air Ride brackets are 100% bolt on, although, we do recommend welding on our shock towers for a cleaner and easier install.
+Note: All of our EZ Air Ride brackets are 100% bolt on, although, we do recommend welding on these shock towers for a cleaner and much easier install.

 Shock absorbers are what actually control the movement of the vehicle's suspension under rough driving conditions.
 Properly set-up shocks allow for precise and predictable control over your vehicle; whether heavy accelerating, braking, or cornering.
 In air suspension systems, shocks can also be important for other reasons.
 Air is compressible, and air-springs are essentially flexible pressure vessels, the spring rates vary.
 This variance is dependent on the height of the spring and the pressure inside.
 In most cases, this variability, along with the inability of the air-spring to damp shock, causes the vehicle to bounce continuously after hitting an irregularity in the road.
 Bouncing could unload the tires and make handling difficult.
 Shocks damp potential bouncing and allow the suspension to normalize very quickly keeping the contact patch of the tire pressed firmly against the road.